 You can try oils (250mg CBD oil works well), or even flavored CBD pet treats.
 These tasty snacks come in bacon, steak, and other meaty flavors your pet will love, and they’ll be none the wiser!

 If you’re having trouble figuring out what dose of CBD to give your pet, consult your veterinarian.
 They’ll be able to help you figure out dosing and whether or not it should be used in addition to current medications or in place of them.
 Don’t make any major changes without consulting the vet first!

 Seizures are actually quite common in household pets, including dogs.
-It can be a little frightening to see your pet seize up, and while there are medications that can help control seizures, CBD is also a natural anticonvulsant.
+It can be a little frightening to see your pet seize up, and while there are medications that can help control seizures, CBD oil for dogs is also a natural anticonvulsant.
 This simply means that it has properties that naturally combat seizures and convulsions.

 As a natural alternative, CBD has been used in both children and adult humans to control, manage, and reduce the number of and the frequency of seizures in epileptic patients and other seizure-inducing conditions.
 The FDA even approved an anti-seizure medication that’s derived from CBD.

 Research into CBD’s effectiveness against seizures has shown promising results, and, as CBD has few to no side-effects, it’s desirable as an anti-seizure supplement.
 Often, prescription drugs come with nasty side-effects that almost make them worth not taking at all!